-By the end of 2019, the center developed into the more than sixty member strong team with members from twelve different countries.
-QuSpin now has ten permanent professors and associate professors, three researchers, six postdocs, twenty-seven Ph.D students, eleven master students and one administrator.
+By the end of 2021, the center developed into the more than sixty member strong team with members from thirteen different countries.
+QuSpin now has nine permanent professors and associate professors, two senior researchers, four postdocs, twenty-four Ph.D students, eighteen master students and one administrator.

 QuSpin being an international research center, values having a highly professional international advisory board of researchers, as well as an experienced board with senior researchers from NTNU.

 In bringing together Norwegian experts with their international counterparts, the center is putting Norway squarely on the forefront of quantum spintronics research.
 In turn, our research will enable innovative applications.

 Our vision is to trigger a revolution in low-power information and communication technologies in an energy-efficient society

 Our vision is to trigger a revolution in low-power information and communication technologies in an energy-efficient society.

 A motivation is the usage statistics behind Apple, Google, YouTube, Netflix, and data mining for Bitcoin, as a few examples data transfer,and storage needs into a staggering amount.
 Followed by their continuously increased energy consumption needs, new ways to handle this efficiently is pressingly needed.

 QuSpin's research adresses the fundamental challenge of power consumption and heat generation as electronic devices scale to quantum scales.
 By moving the frontier of our knowledge in basic research, we want to enable low-power information and communication technologies in a sustainable society for future generations.